Long Run Average Cost (LRAC)

 Long run average cost is the cost per unit of output feasible when all factors of production are variable

-Economies of scale are the cost advantages from expanding the scale of production in the long run.
-The effect is to reduce average costs over a range of output
+- Economies of scale are the unit cost advantages from expanding the scale of production in the long run.
+The effect is to reduce average costs over a range of output.

-These lower costs represent an improvement in productive efficiency and can give a business a competitive advantage in a market.
-They lead to lower prices and higher profits – this is called a positive sum game for producers and consumers (i.e. the welfare of both will improve)
+- These lower costs represent an improvement in productive efficiency and can give a business a competitive advantage in a market.

-As long as the long run average total cost curve (LRAC) is declining, then internal economies of scale are being exploited.
+- As long as the long run average total cost curve (LRAC) is falling, then internal economies of scale are being exploited by a business